candaceleach41/algo_ds_coding_prep/README.md

   - Won't be pushing problems into my Github this week.
   - Have a mock interview coming up this week to see where I'm at.

+As of 5/20/2021 (forgot to update last week):
+  - Went over binary search last week and added some solutions.
+  - Had a mock interview to see where I was standing.
+  - Going over dynamic programming for a bit (probably won't add solutions since I want to make sure I have a better understanding of the topic.)
+  - Also doing hashtable problems for this week and next.